 Excessive social anxiety, generalised anxiety, or frequent panic attacks, can cause you considerable distress, significantly limit what you can do in your life, and hold you back from achieving your full potential.
-However, you do not need to keep suffering in silence because anxiety can be successfully treated with psychological therapy.
+However, you do not need to keep suffering in silence because anxiety can be successfully treated with psychological therapy with an Anxiety Psychologist.

 Do any of the following symptoms associated with anxiety and panic apply to you?

 - Are you preoccupied by excessive worries which affect your everyday life?